Banke Bihari Temple: In scriptures

 "I worship Govinda, the primeval Lord, round whose neck is swinging a garland of flowers beautified with the moon-locket, whose two hands are adorned with the flute and jewelled ornaments, who always revels in pastimes of love, whose graceful threefold-bending form of Śyāmasundara is eternally manifest."

 Rituals

 In this temple, Banke Bihari is worshiped in the form of a small child.
 Thus, to avoid disturbing the deity, an early morning arti is not performed and bells are not hung anywhere inside the temple premises.
 Only on the occasion of Krishna Janmashtami, mangala aarti (early morning aarti) is performed.
 There is a popular belief that uninterrupted darshan will cause Banke Bihari to accompany devotees to their home and leave the temple empty.
 Therefore, the curtains are drawn every five minutes to avoid the uninterrupted darshan of Banke Bihari.

 Once a year, on the occasion of Sharad Purnima Banke Bihari holds the flute in his hands.
-Additionally, once in the month of Shravan Banke Bihari is placed in a swing.
+During the month of Shravan Banke Bihari is placed in a swing for one day.